 - Colds: These viral infections are prevalent during winter months.
 Symptoms such as a runny nose and cough may persist for around ten days.
 Keep the child warm, ensure they are well-hydrated, and consider reducing dairy products, which can exacerbate mucus production.

 - Coughs tend to come and go and are often related to colds.
 A warm beverage with lemon and honey can be soothing for a dry cough and sore throat.

-- Teething: Frozen teething rings, carrot and apple sticks are all good for easing teething pains.
-Be aware that teething doesn’t have secondary effects apart from the occasional temperature, so don’t blame it for other ailments – these should be treated separately.
+- Teething: Frozen teething rings, chilled carrots, and apple sticks can help alleviate teething discomfort.
+Be aware that teething doesn’t typically cause secondary symptoms apart from occasional mild fever.
+Other ailments should be addressed separately.

-- Tummy ache: Normally caused by a mild problem in the digestive tract, encourage the child to lie down with a hot water bottle held against the discomfort.
-If the pain continues for more than two hours, seek medical advice.
+- Tummy ache: Often caused by mild issues in the digestive tract, a hot water bottle can provide comfort.
+If the pain persists for over two hours, seek medical advice.

-- Vomiting: If the child is sick just once, stop solid foods and concentrate on liquids for 24 hours.
-Then avoid fatty foods for the following 48 hours.
-If the vomiting is accompanied by diarrhoea, tummy ache and fever seek urgent medical advice.
+- Vomiting: If a child vomits once, concentrate on liquids for 24 hours, then avoid fatty foods for the following 48 hours.
+If vomiting is accompanied by diarrhoea, stomach pain, and fever, seek medical attention immediately.

-- Earache: Ear infections are another winter time regular and will normally need doctor-administered antibiotics.
+- Earache: Ear infections are common, especially during winter, and usually require antibiotics.

 - Chickenpox: This highly contagious viral illness presents as small red spots that blister over.
 It typically lasts for two weeks.
 Keep the child’s fingernails short to prevent scratching, and apply calamine lotion to soothe the affected areas.
 Notify other parents or nannies to prevent the spread.